 Exemplary In addition to meeting the requirements for Accomplished Accomplished is the expected level of performance.
-Developing Ineffective The principal demonstrates The principal fosters the The principal is The principal shows professionalism beyond the success of students by inconsistent in disregard for professional school district through demonstrating professional demonstrating standards and ethics, published works, formal presentation(s), involvement in state and national committees and/or leadership opportunities and/or formal recognition(s) or award(s). standards and ethics, engaging in continuous professional learning, and contributing to the profession. professional standards, engaging in continuous professional learning, or in contributing to the profession. engaging in continuous professional learning, or contributing to the profession.
+Developing Ineffective The principal demonstrates professionalism beyond the school district through published works, formal presentation(s), involvement in state and national committees and/or leadership opportunities and/or formal recognition(s) or award(s).
+The principal fosters the success of students by demonstrating professional standards and ethics, engaging in continuous professional learning, and contributing to the profession.
+The principal is inconsistent in demonstrating professional standards, engaging in continuous professional learning, or in contributing to the profession.
+The principal shows disregard for professional standards and ethics, engaging in continuous professional learning, or contributing to the profession.